XachaB/Qumin/sphinx/segments.rst

 Creating scales
 >>>>>>>>>>>>>>>>>

-Rather than using many-valued features, it is often preferrable to use a few monovalent or bivalent features to create a scale.
+Rather than using many-valued features, it is often preferable to use a few monovalent or bivalent features to create a scale.
 As an example, here is a possible (bad) implementation for tones, which uses a single feature "Tone".

 .. csv-table::